MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/memory-functions.md

 ### <a name="parameters"></a>Parametreler

-*_Pbuf* bırakılmasına bellek işaretçisi.
+*_Pbuf* serbest bırakılması bellek işaretçisi.

 ### <a name="remarks"></a>Açıklamalar

-Bu işlev yalnızca geçici bellek için kullanılmalıdır.
+Bu işlev, yalnızca geçici bellek için kullanılmalıdır.

 ### <a name="example"></a>Örnek